Cranmer's Substack

 Growing older, I have lost the need to be political, which means, in this country, the need to be Left.
 I am driven into grudging toleration of the Conservative Party because it is the party of non-politics, of resistance to politics.

 In my final year at secondary school I received the Headmaster’s Prize for Service.
 I was given a gift voucher and told that I could purchase any book that I wanted which would be presented to me by the Headmaster on Speech Day.
 For a long time I had forgotten about that book until I moved house a few years ago and found it.
 Fittingly, it was called An Incomplete Education.
-Hopefully this Substack will continue my incomplete education, deepen my knowledge of politics, culture and law, and help me understand the ever-changing forces that shape our world.
+Hopefully this Substack will continue my incomplete education, deepen my knowledge of politics, culture and law, and help me understand the ever-changing forces that shape our country.

 Why subscribe?

-By subscribing, every new article goes direct to your inbox and can be accessed on the website.
-People who already subscribe include many current and former politicians of different stripes, journalists, expert commentators, academics and everyday New Zealanders who are interested in commentary and analysis on some of the topics of the day.
+Subscribers to Cranmer’s Substack include many current and former politicians of different persuasions, journalists, expert commentators, academics and everyday New Zealanders who are interested in commentary and analysis on today’s key topics.

 If you click through from your email you will be automatically logged in.
 If you come to the website separately, you can log in through the Home or About pages.